mariocd10/knowledgebase/SQL/Oracle Functions.md

 DECODE( expression , search , result [, search , result]... [, default] )
 ```
 ### Parameters
 **expression**: value to compare.
-Converted to the data type of the first *search* value before comparing
+Converted to the data type of the first *search* value before comparing.

-**search**: value compared to expression. all search values converted to data type of first *search* value before comparing
+**search**: value compared to expression. all search values converted to data type of first *search* value before comparing.

 **result**: value returned, if *expression* is = to *search*.

 **default**: optional.
 If no match found, it will return *default*.
-If omitted, function will return NULL if no match found
+If omitted, function will return NULL if no match found.

 ### Example
 ```sql